How much RAM memory does your computer have?

 Released in 2021, DDR5 is the 5th generation of Double Data Rate Synchronous Dynamic Random Access Memory, (DDR5 SDRAM).
 In 2017 the industry standards’ body JEDEC (Joint Electron Device Engineering Council) started DDR5’s development with input from the leading global memory semiconductor and chipset-architecture manufacturers.
-Designed for the next decade of computing, DDR5 uses less power, provides higher performance and stronger data integrity than its predecessor, DDR4.
+Designed for the next decade of computing, DDR5 uses less power, provides higher performance and stronger data integrity than its predecessor, DDR4, but is more expensive.

 DDR5 SDRAM – https://en.wikipedia.org/wiki/DDR5_SDRAM